Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 ### Level 11: Rooted Defense

 When you or a creature you can see within 30 feet is hit by an attack, you can use your **:rsc-r: Reaction**{.rsc} to cover that creature in hard barks & thorns.
-The target gains **:trt-thp: Temporary Hit Points** equal to half your Ranger level, and the triggering damage is allocated to the Temporary Hit Point instead.
+The target gains **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to half your Ranger level, and the triggering damage is allocated to the Temporary Hit Point instead.

 ### Level 15: Consecrated Grounds